-Project Proponent Information Name of Local Government Project Proponent(s) Project Developer: Metro Vancouver Local Governments Claiming Reductions: Municipalities in the Metro Vancouver Region Project Designate appointed to Name: Roger Quan sign off on the Self-certification Form Title: Director, Air Quality and Climate Change Phone: 604-436-6770 Email: Roger.Quan@metrovancouver.org Project Developer Contact Name: Conor Reynolds Title: Senior Project Engineer Phone: 604-456-8811 Email : Conor.Reynolds@metrovancouver.org Project Information Project Report Title Municipal Organic Waste Diversion and Composting in Metro Vancouver: Greenhouse Gas Emission Reductions and Credits for 2016 Climate Action Reporting [X] Copy of Project Report attached Timing and Amount of reductions being claimed GHG emission reductions of 43,089 tonnes CO 2 equivalent are claimed from this project, from activities between January 1 and December 31, 2016.
-Certification that the required work occurred [X] I declare that the project work required to achieve the GHG reductions from this project as estimated by the project profile used, actually occurred during the years in which they are identified, and will be claimed in 2016 as per the Project Eligibility Requirements outlined in Appendix 1 of the Becoming Carbon Neutral Guidebook.
-Self Certification: Authorization ar nd Sign off Project Designate Statement I declare that the information provided in this self-certification form is to the best of my knowledge correct and complete.
-Project Designate Signature: Project Designate Signature: Jaka Roger Quan, Director, Air Quality a nd Climate Change Date: May 23, 2017
+Name of Local Government Project Developer: Metro Vancouver Project Proponent(s) Local Governments Claiming Reductions: Municipalities in the Metro Vancouver Region Project Designate appointed to sign off on the Self-certification Form Name: Roger Quan Title: Director, Air Quality and Climate Change Phone: 604-436-6770 Email: Roger.Quan@metrovancouver.org Project Developer Contact Name: Joshua Power Title: Policy Analyst, Air Quality and Climate Change Phone: 604-216-3262 Email: Joshua.Power@metrovancouver.org Project Information Project Report Title Municipal Organic Waste Diversion and Composting in Metro Vancouver: Greenhouse Gas Emission Reductions and Credits for 2017 Climate Action Reporting [X] Copy of Project Report attached Timing and Amount of reductions being claimed GHG emission reductions of 39,752 tonnes CO2 equivalent are claimed from this project, from activities between January 1 and December 31, 2017.
+Certification that the required work occurred [X] I declare that the project work required to achieve the GHG reductions from this project as estimated by the project profile used, actually occurred during the years in which they are identified, and will be claimed in 2017 as per the Project Eligibility Requirements outlined in Appendix 1 of the Becoming Carbon Neutral Guidebook.
+Self Certification: Authorization an d Sign off Project Designate Statement I declare that the information provided in this self-certification form is to the best of my knowledge correct and complete.
+Project Designate Signature

+Date: May 23, 2018